holadmex/messaging-que-app/README.md

 `sudo apt-get install python3-venv`

-Right after the `python3-venv installation`, execute the following command below on your Linux terminal.
+Right after the `python3-venv` installation, execute the following command below on your Linux terminal.
 This command create a separate virtual environment in your project directory for your block of code function to carry out its functions.

 ```
 python3 -m venv messaging-queue